nikitavoloboev/alfred-ask-create-share/CONTRIBUTING.md

 # Contributing to Alfred Ask Create Share
 There are many ways you can contribute.
 You can:
-- [Edit the CSV file](../../edit/master/workflow/submissions.csv) and add more web submissions to the workflow.
-It has a simple structure of argument, followed by comma and then what website is going to be opened.
 - Make suggestions and file bugs in [Issues](../../issues/).
 - Fix issues and add features with [Pull Requests](../../pulls/).